 Companies operating in the PRC are required to make social insurance and housing provident funds for their employees.
 Our PRC subsidiaries have in the past failed to make social security insurance and housing provident fund contributions for some of our employees timely in accordance with the relevant PRC laws and regulations.
 For details, see "Business - Compliance, Licenses and Permits - Social Insurance and Housing Provident Funds."
 Our PRC Legal Adviser has advised us that, pursuant to relevant PRC laws and regulations, we may be ordered by the relevant PRC authorities to pay the outstanding social insurance contributions within a prescribed time limit and may be subject to an overdue charge of 0.05% of the delayed payment per day.
 If such payment is not made within the stipulated period, the competent authority may further impose a fine from one to three times the amount of any overdue payment.
-Our PRC Legal Adviser has further advised us that, pursuant to relevant PRC laws and regulations, if we fail to pay the full amount of housing provident fund as required, the housing provident fund management center may order us to make the outstanding payment within a prescribed time limit.
+Our PRC Legal Adviser has further advised us that, pursuant to relevant provident fund as required, the housing provident fund management center may order us to make the outstanding payment within a prescribed time limit.
 If the payment is not made within such time limit, an application may be made to the PRC courts for compulsory enforcement.